earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-7/how-to/2016-12-06-howto03-plot-grid-of-plots.md

 After completing this tutorial, you will be able to:

-* Add a variable to the markdown chunk in your .Rmd report.
+* Plot several plots using baseplot functions in a "grid" as one graphic in `R`

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need